All of you deserves tender care.

 Reconstruction following mastectomy may be performed immediately following the initial surgical procedure or at a later date.
 Beginning the reconstruction process at the time of the mastectomy can decrease the emotional trauma of the mastectomy.
 Dr. Naidu will help you determine the best timing of breast reconstruction based on your medical needs, your anatomy, and your preference.

 Patients who are candidates for mastectomy are generally referred to Dr. Naidu by their breast surgeon.
-If you do not yet have a breast surgeon, but have been advised that you require a mastectomy, Dr. Naidu is happy to refer you to one of her oncological surgery colleagues.
+If you do not yet have a breast surgeon, but have been advised that you require a mastectomy, Dr. Naidu will be happy to refer you to one of her oncological surgery colleagues.

 Breast Reconstruction – Your 1st Consultation with Dr. Naidu in NYC

 The first part of your breast reconstruction process is a comprehensive consultation in our NYC office.
-Dr. Naidu will get to know you and your goals for the breast reconstruction.
+Dr. Naidu will learn about your goals for your breast reconstruction.

 At that time of your visit, Dr. Naidu will review your medical history and perform an examination of your breasts.
 She will explain your options for reconstruction and whether you are a good candidate.
-Your options for reconstruction depend on your anatomy, preference, and additional therapy that may be required for the treatment of breast cancer.
+Your options for reconstruction depend on your anatomy, preference, and any additional therapy that may be required.
 Dr. Naidu will fully answer your questions and address your concerns about breast reconstruction.

-At this appointment, you will complete the necessary paperwork for the surgery.
-We will also take pre-operative photographs.
+At this appointment we will also take pre-operative photographs.
 These photographs are an important part of your surgical planning and are considered part of your medical record.
 They will never be shown to other patients without your written permission.

 The decision to have breast reconstruction is highly personal.
 Dr. Naidu’s goal is to help you fully understand your options and to support your decision, whether or not you decide to proceed with breast reconstruction.